 Watch the video on how to take an eDNA sample.

 The eDNA is analysed in a lab

-A scientist takes the sample from the filter, and extracts and multiplies the DNA using a series of procedures.
+Your sample is sent to Wilderlab.
+There, one of their awesome scientists takes the material trapped on the filter, and extracts and multiplies the DNA using a series of procedures.

 Once the DNA is isolated, special molecules called primers are released into the mixture to scan the DNA strands for a unique region called a barcode.